OddMagnet/Swift-Quickies/README.md

 Just a simple data type and it's binary version

 ## FloodFill
-Exploring path finding via the FloodFill algorythm in a MacOS app
+Exploring path finding via the FloodFill algoryithm in a MacOS app

 ## BoidsFlocking
 Implementing Craig Reynoulds Boid algorithm in Swift

+## AStar
+Further exploring path finding via the A* algorithm in a MacOS app